NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp17_director_ontap_configuration.rst

 .. warning::

-  RHOSP17 is based on OpenStack Wallaby release.
+  RHOSP17 and RHOSP17.1 are based on OpenStack Wallaby release.
 Features included after Wallaby release are not available in RHOSP17.
+RHOSP17.1 has additional backport fixes from upstream.

 Requirements
 ------------